cybersamx/go-recipes/graphql/server/README.md

    }
    ```

-   Mutate the state (ie. add a TODO) to the server using this:
+   It's empty, so mutate the state (ie. add a TODO) to the server using this.
+Create another tab, copy and paste the following content, and run the graphql.

    ```
    mutation {